saurabh47/Data-structures-and-algorithms/leetcode/Readme.md

 ### [Problem 215.
 Kth Largest Element in an Array](https://leetcode.com/problems/kth-largest-element-in-an-array/)

+Given an integer array nums and an integer k, return the kth largest element in the array.

 ```
 Input: [3,2,1,5,6,4] and k = 2
 Output: 5
 Explanation: The 2nd largest element is 5.
 ```

 ### [Problem 217.
 Contains Duplicate](https://leetcode.com/problems/contains-duplicate/)

+Given an integer array nums, return true if any value appears at least twice in the array, and return false if every element is distinct.

 ```
 Input: nums = [1,2,3,1]